 Down the road, I also launched digital offers like online courses.
 That was a TOTAL game changer and increase my revenue more than anything!

 #2: Focusing on ROI

 It’s easy to get sucked into spending hours and hours on social media, or taking photos, or in your email inbox.
 I’m totally guilty of this!

-But once I implemented a system where I was really focused on goal-setting every quarter (I use my own planner to do this!), and looking at the ROI (“return on investment”) for every task where I was spending my time, I was able to prioritize so much more clearly.
+But once I implemented a system where I was really focused on goal-setting every quarter and looking at the ROI (“return on investment”) for every task where I was spending my time, I was able to prioritize so much more clearly.

 For example, I used to spend a lot of time on my blog’s Facebook page.
 Well, once I looked at the ROI of that time spent, I realized it did not give me enough of a return for it to be worth it.
 It wasn’t driving a ton of traffic, wasn’t leading to many affiliate sales, and my page wasn’t growing very quickly.

 It made way more sense to take some time away from that task, and put it towards other things like building my email list, designing new products for my shop, or updating popular posts with better affiliate links.
 Those were things where I could easily see a return on investment.

 Always monitor the ROI for every activity you’re doing, and do MORE of the ones with high ROI.
 The more time you spend on activities that bring in income, the more income you will make.

 Leave your cell phone in the other room, close down your social media tabs, and FOCUS!

 If you haven’t been focusing on your Pinterest account as a blogger, then you’ve been missing out.